gpaumier/gp2/src/pages/scitech/2004 CEA biochips.rst

 I prepared two substrates with the vapor-phase and liquid-phase silanization protocols and observed them by AFM.
 The vapor-phase sample showed a smoother surface, with a rugosity (a measure of the small peaks and valley)  of about 2 Å, close to that of a naked surface.
 By contrast, the rugosity of the surface prepared with the liquid-phase protocol was over 32 Å.

-On its own, this result might indicate that the vapor-phase silanization had failed.
-Taken individually, contact angle and atomic force microscopy don't provide definitive proof of the success of the vapor-phase protocol.
-But since contact angles between protocols were consistent, the difference of rugosity might have been due to a more disorganized layer of silane deposited in liquid phase.

-.. container:: figures
+.. container:: figures side-by-side

    .. figure:: /images/Biochips_244-2A.png
    .. figure:: /images/Biochips_244-2B.png
    .. figure:: /images/Biochips_239-5A.png
    .. figure:: /images/Biochips_239-5B.png

 .. class:: caption

    Analysis of surfaces functionalized with CEA-2 chemistry in vapor phase (top) and liquid phase (bottom), using atomic force microscopy.

+On its own, this result might indicate that the vapor-phase silanization had failed.
+Taken individually, contact angle and atomic force microscopy don't provide definitive proof of the success of the vapor-phase protocol.
+But since contact angles between protocols were consistent, the difference of rugosity might have been due to a more disorganized layer of silane deposited in liquid phase.

 ----